Venezuela capital in the dark again after massive blackout

-CARACAS, Venezuela — The lights have gone out across much of Venezuela, snarling traffic in the capital and stirring fears of a return of the blackouts that in March plunged the country into chaos.
+CARACAS, Venezuela — The lights went out across much of Venezuela Monday, reviving fears of the blackouts that plunged the country into chaos a few months ago as the government once again accused opponents of sabotaging the nation’s hydroelectric power system.

-The power in the capital went out around 4:30 p.m.
-(2030 GMT) and immediately backed up traffic as stop lights and the subway stopped working during rush hour.
+The power in the capital went out after 4 p.m.
+(2000 GMT) and immediately backed up traffic as stop lights and the subway stopped working during rush hour.

 “This is horrible, a disaster,” Reni Blanco, a 48-year-old teacher, said as she joined a crush of people who flooded into the streets of the capital trying to make it home before nightfall.

-Authorities have yet to comment and it was unclear the scale of the outage.
+But as night fell on Caracas many were wondering how long they would be left in the dark.

+“Without light we have nothing,” said María Teresa González, fretting over the meat she had in her freezer if the outage wore on as she walked her dog in the last rays of the evening sun.

-But there were reports on social media that 19 of 24 Venezuelan states were also affected.
+Reports on social media said that 19 of 24 Venezuelan states were also affected.
 Netblocks, a group monitoring internet activity, said network data showed most of Venezuela was knocked offline with national connectivity at just 6% after the latest cuts.
-The normally non-stop state TV channel, a key source of government-supplied information, was also off the air.
+Normally non-stop state TV, a key way for the government to keep people informed, was also off the air for a while, adding to frustrations.

-Blackouts roiled the country in March, leaving much of the capital without power and water for almost a week.
-President Nicolás Maduro blamed the outage on a U.S.-sponsored electromagnetic attack against the nation’s biggest hydroelectric dam.
-More recently, as power service in the politically important capital has improved amid widespread rationing in the interior, officials have even taken to downplaying the outages as similar to recent ones in Argentina and even parts of Manhattan.
+President Nicolás Maduro blamed the March outage on a U.S.-sponsored attack against the nation’s biggest hydroelectric dam.
+More recently, as power service in the politically turbulent capital has improved amid widespread rationing in the interior, officials have even taken to downplaying the outages as similar to a nationwide blackout in Argentina and even one that knocked off the power for several thousand residents of Manhattan for a few hours amid the summer heat.

 But his opponents said the outage laid bare years of underinvestment in the nation’s grid by corrupt officials who mismanaged an oil bonanza in the nation sitting atop the world’s largest crude reserves.